 An alternative to paying a large lump sum, the family can choose to pay the equivalent Daily Accommodation Payment (DAP).
 This could be considered as a rental payment.
 Any payment of daily accommodation payments is not returned to the resident or the estate when the resident has left the aged care home.

 For residents with lower means, the Commonwealth will ask the resident to contribute to the daily accommodation payment.

-The aged care provider may charge the resident for extra or additional services.
+The aged care provider may charge the resident for extra services.

 The aged care provider may charge the resident a fixed daily fee for upgrades to furnishings, or wine with the meals.

 The aged care provider may also charge the resident for additional services such as additional physiotheraphy services.